Office Properties Income Trust (NASDAQ:OPI) Shares Gap Up to $17.53

-Office Properties Income Trust (NASDAQ:OPI – Get Rating)’s stock price gapped up before the market opened on Tuesday .
+Office Properties Income Trust (NASDAQ:OPI – Get Rating) shares gapped up prior to trading on Tuesday .
 The stock had previously closed at $17.53, but opened at $18.03.
-Office Properties Income Trust shares last traded at $17.00, with a volume of 129 shares traded.
+Office Properties Income Trust shares last traded at $17.00, with a volume of 129 shares changing hands.

 Wall Street Analysts Forecast Growth